 When the manuscript is ready, the Corresponding Author, on behalf of all Authors, accesses the submission forms in the Submit your manuscript page and uploads the anonymized manuscript.

-The manuscript is then subject to a first screening by the Editorial Committee:
+The manuscript is then subject to a preliminary screening by the Editorial Committee:

 - Does the manuscript match the Amis & Scope of the journal?